South Eastern Railway (Russia)

+History

 The railway network originated in the late 19th century as the Moscow-Ryazan Railway Association, a private enterprise set up by two Baltic Germans, Paul von Derwies and Karl Otto Georg von Meck.
 The first line opened in 1866; it connects Ryazan and Michurinsk.
 It was extended toward Voronezh, Tsaritsyn, Saratov, and Rostov-on-Don in 1871.
 The Balashov-Kharkov line was completed in 1890.
 After the Russian Revolution, the Southeastern Railways were nationalized by the Bolsheviks.

 In 1987 the line in Rostov Oblast from Chertkovo to Zverevo was transferred from the South Eastern Railway to the North Caucasus Railway, with the new connection between the two railways being just north of Chertkovo railway station.